Evangelical leaders push hard for Kavanaugh confirmation

 Instead, several evangelical leaders dug in their heels, questioning the sourcing of new allegations and arguing that the confirmation process had morphed into a politicized character assassination.
 Their congregations are a critical voting bloc for Republicans, who are concerned that delaying or withdrawing Kavanaugh would further demoralize their base ahead of midterm elections that will determine the balance of power in Congress.
 And they are ramping up the pressure on GOP lawmakers to push Kavanaugh through.

-“It’s a circus going on in Washington,” said James Dobson, founder of the group Focus on the Family.
+“It’s a circus going on in Washington,” said James Dobson, the founder of the James Dobson Family Institute, which produces his daily radio show, Family Talk.
 “It’s pretty clear to me that the process has been greatly politicized….I think people are aware of that whole process and are willing to let her be heard.
 But they better do it pretty quick.”

 The arguments mirror those made by Senate Majority Leader Mitch McConnell, who has called the process a “shameful smear campaign” by Democrats, and sought to assuage concerns at the Values Voters Summit in Washington last week by declaring that Kavanaugh would be confirmed.
 Mr. Trump called Democrats “con artists” on Tuesday, and said that Deborah Ramirez, who raised a new allegation about Kavanaugh in the New Yorker, “has nothing.”
 Last week, the president questioned why Christine Blasey Ford, who alleges Kavanaugh sexually assaulted her at a party when they were in high school, did not file charges at the time.